 An endowment tracking code is used on the VIP Direct Gift Entry Web page to track gifts to endowments so they can be differentiated from other kinds of solicitations and transferred to the appropriate 57-account when it is created.

 A solicit code is used on the VIP Direct Gift Entry Web page to track gifts that were solicited from donors.

-- G&DS must be notified of all transfers in order to update the VIP system.
+- TGO must be notified of all transfers in order to update the VIP system.

 - Transfers between general gift funds are allowed.

 - Transfers may be made from a general 30-account or an endowment holding account into a 57-account for endowment investment.

 - Unspent endowment distributions may be transferred for reinvestment to the corresponding 57-account.

 E. Rules and Restrictions